TUM-CAMP-NARVIS/tcn_slanpy_renderer/README.md

 ## License

-This code is derived from the Holohub TCN project and maintains the same license.
+This code is derived from the TCN project and maintains the same license.

 ## Authors

-- Original implementation: Holohub TCN team
+- Original implementation: Ulrich Eck, TUM
 - Standalone extraction: 2026